 In Scott v.
 Smith, 109 F.4th at 1229-30, the Ninth Circuit recognized as a clearly established right under the Fourteenth Amendment “going forward,” that a child has a constitutionally protected interest in the companionship of a parent.
 That right is violated by an officer's “conscience shocking” conduct, where the victim presents no immediate risk, was unarmed and in mental distress, complied with officers’ orders and was not suspected of a crime, who was then forcefully restrained through the officers’ bodyweight, and shortly after lost consciousness and was later pronounced dead.

+In K.J. v.
+Jackson, 127 F.4th 1239, 1250 (9th Cir.
+2025) (citing Goss v.
+Lopez, 419 U.S. 565 (1975)), the Ninth Circuit recognized as a clearly established right under the Fourteenth Amendment that a student facing suspension or extended suspension based on “a new accusation” has a right to “oral or written notice of the charges,” “an explanation of the evidence the authorities have in support of that charge,” and “an opportunity to present his side of the story” in response.

 Monell Liability